nitreojs/puregram/packages/puregram/README.md

 `puregram` implements middlewares logic, so you can use them to expand your `context` variables or measure other middlewares.
 `next()` is used to call the next middleware on the chain and wait until it's done

-- measuring the time it takes to proceed the update:
+- measuring the time it takes to process the update:

 ```js
 telegram.updates.use(async (context, next) => {